RedKenrok/Unity-Scripts/_Articles/PlayerNavigator.md

 </p>

 This article will take you through the process of making a player navigation scripts that allows you to move a character across Unity's navigation surface using a direction as input device.
-This allows you to pre-generate a navigation mesh that the character can not leave and avoids the necessity of doing physics calculations and putting up invisible barriers.
+This allows you to generate a navigation mesh beforehand that the character can not leave and avoids the necessity of doing physics calculations and putting up invisible barriers.
 The downside is that a player can not move off or across mesh links easily without creating a custom system for it, think of jumping over obstacles.
 Luckily not all games require this and so this method might be useful for your game.
 I like this method because it can be used with both stick input as well as pointer input, which makes it great for mobile games.

-> I highly recommend you start by add Unity's [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) to your project, which allow you to easily create a NavMeshSurface.
+> I highly recommend you start by add Unity's [NavMeshComponents](https://github.com/Unity-Technologies/NavMeshComponents) to your project, which allow you to easily create a `NavMeshSurface`.

 We start the writing our system by importing the `UnityEngine`, and `UnityEngine.AI` namespaces as well as require the `NavMeshAgent` and `Rigidbody` scripts to be attached to the game object.
-Reqeuring the components makes sure they can always be retrieved and are automatically added the game object when added via the inspector window.
+Requiring the components makes sure they can always be retrieved and are automatically added the game object when added via the inspector window.

 ```C#
 using UnityEngine;